 Now, let me touch on some of the issues I have with both policies.

 One caveat that I have to mention with SafetyWings is that they don’t currently have coverage for lost or stolen electronics and equipment.
 As I mentioned earlier, I consider this a vital component for me.
 However, I was told that the team at SafetyWing is working diligently to make this happen very soon, so watch this space.
 One alternative work-around is to get separate equipment insurance with another provider to stay covered.

 For World Nomads, their policies are quite comprehensive, but they are much more expensive than SafetyWing.
 I know plenty of travelers who would be stoked with SafetyWing’s offerings without having to pay a big premium for electronics cover.

 Furthermore, if you’re a resident of one of the countries that World Nomads doesn’t cover, then don’t stress, you’ll still probably be covered under SafetyWing’s policy.

 A Final Word

-I hope that this comparison has helped you decide between Safetywing vs. World Nomads for your digital nomad travel insurance needs.
+I hope that this blog post has been useful for your digital nomad travel insurance needs.
 If you have any further questions, you can get a quote with SafetyWing here and one for World Nomads here.